Combatd/Hybrid_Cloud_Foundations/README.md

 ### Bond Modes: active-backup
 With the active-backup bond mode, one interface in the bond carries traffic and other interfaces in the bond are used only when the active link fails.
 Active-backup is the simplest bond mode, easily allowing connections to multiple upstream switches without any additional switch configuration.
 The active-backup bond mode requires no special hardware and you can use different physical switches for redundancy.

+### Bond Modes: Balance-slb
+To take advantage of the bandwidth provided by multiple upstream switch links, you can use the balance-slb bond mode.
+The balance-slb bond mode in OVS takes advantage of all links in a bond and uses measured traffic load to rebalance VM traffic from highly used to less used interfaces.

+When the configurable bond-rebalance interval expires, OVS uses the measured load for each interface and the load for each source MAC hash to spread traffic evenly among links in the bond.
+Traffic from some source MAC hashes may move to a less active link to more evenly balance bond member utilization.

+Perfectly even balancing may not always be possible, depending on the number of source MAC hashes and their stream sizes.
+Each individual VM NIC uses only a single bond member interface at a time, but a hashing algorithm distributes multiple VM NICs’ multiple source MAC addresses across bond member interfaces.

+As a result, it is possible for a Nutanix AHV node with two 10 GB interfaces to use up to 20 Gbps of network throughput.
+Individual VM NICs have a maximum throughput of 10 Gbps, the speed of a single physical interface.
+A VM with multiple NICs could still have more bandwidth than the speed of a single physical interface, but there is no guarantee that the different VM NICs will land on different physical interfaces.

+The default rebalance interval is 10 seconds, but Nutanix recommends setting this interval to 30 seconds to avoid excessive movement of source MAC address hashes between upstream switches.
+Nutanix has tested this configuration using two separate upstream switches with AHV.
+If the upstream switches are interconnected physically or virtually, and both uplinks allow the same VLANs, no additional configuration, such as link aggregation is necessary.